gomatcha/matcha/README.md

     go get gomatcha.io/matcha/...

-We build the Go standard library for Android with the following command.
+Next we build the Go standard library for Android with the following command.
-This may take awhile.
 The output is installed at `$GOPATH/pkg/matcha`.
-If your path doesn't contain $GOPATH/bin, you may need to replace these calls with `$GOPATH/bin/matcha`.
+If your path doesn't contain `$GOPATH/bin`, you may need to replace these calls with `$GOPATH/bin/matcha`.

     matcha init